 - Pregnant people with COVID-19 are also at increased risk for preterm birth (delivering the baby earlier than 37 weeks) and might be at increased risk for other poor pregnancy outcomes.

 It is essential that you take steps to protect yourself from getting the virus.
 You can do so by getting a COVID-19 vaccine as soon as you can.
-You can also talk to your doctor, nurse, or midwife about navigating pregnancy, your birth plan, and how to best cope with stress and anxiety during this pandemic.
+You can also talk to your doctor, nurse, or midwife about navigating pregnancy, your birth plan, and how to best cope with stress and anxiety related to COVID-19.
 Do not delay getting emergency medical care if you need it.

-As a parent, choosing to vaccinate your child is a very important decision.
-EverThrive Illinois is here to give you resources that will help you be well informed to make decisions about your child’s COVID-19 vaccination.
+As a parent, choosing to vaccinate your child is a very important decision, and it may feel more confusing than ever due to mix messaging and widespread misinformation.
+EverThrive Illinois is here to give you resources that will help you be well informed to make confident decisions about your child’s COVID-19 vaccination.

-Getting vaccinated against COVID-19, including getting boosters, is the best way to protect your child against the harmful effects of COVID-19.
+Getting vaccinated against COVID-19 is still the best way to protect your child against the harmful effects of COVID-19.
+Parents are encouraged to talk to their child’s health care provider to support their decision-making process about COVID-19 vaccination for their children.

 -